 - December 15 to the end of January

-- The higher rates also apply to weekends with Monday holidays (on this calendar, the red dates show the Monday holidays for 2019)
+- The higher rates also apply to weekends with Monday holidays (at this site you can see a list of Colombian holidays)

 It usually isn’t necessary to buy tickets for Tayrona ahead of time, but if you’re going during peak season, it probably isn’t a bad idea.
 The park does have a limited capacity and even if it doesn’t fill up, the lines can get long.
-You can buy tickets online at this link.
+(For the time being, you cannot buy tickets online any longer).

 Insurance Requirement for Entrance to Tayrona Park